-In our opinion, the financial statements referred to above present fairly, in all material respects, the consolidated financial position of Ace Hardware Corporation at December 28, 2013 and December 29, 2012, and the consolidated results of its operations and its cash flows for each of the three years in the period ended December 28, 2013, in conformity with U.S. generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the consolidated financial position of Ace Hardware Corporation at January 3, 2015 and December 28, 2013, and the consolidated results of its operations and its cash flows for each of the three fiscal years in the period ended January 3, 2015, in conformity with U.S. generally accepted accounting principles.

-Chicago, Illinois February 18, 2014
+Chicago, Illinois February 24, 2015

-Ernst + Young LLP
+Ernet + Young LLP